 The Company has a variety of products which have been presented to it and are available for it to license and use in its initial Direct Response Marketing activities.
-Our first two products selected are in the area of fitness and we have executed licensing agreements for both products.
+Two of the current products selected are in the area of fitness and we have executed licensing agreements for both products.